chryzsh/awesome-bloodhound/README.md

 * [porterhau5/BloodHound-Owned](https://github.com/porterhau5/BloodHound-Owned) - A collection of files for adding and leveraging custom properties in BloodHound.
 * [Coalfire-Research/Vampire](https://github.com/Coalfire-Research/Vampire) - Vampire is an aggressor script which integrates with BloodHound to mark nodes as owned.
 * [chrismaddalena/Fox](https://github.com/chrismaddalena/Fox) -A companion tool for BloodHound offering Active Directory statistics and number crunching
+* [davidprowe/BadBlood]*(https://github.com/davidprowe/BadBlood) - BadBlood by Secframe fills a Microsoft Active Directory Domain with a structure and thousands of objects.

 ## Methodology and reporting

 * [Introducing the Adversary Resilience Methodology — Part One](https://posts.specterops.io/introducing-the-adversary-resilience-methodology-part-one-e38e06ffd604) - Methodology using Bloodhound for defensive purposes, part one.
 * [Introducing the Adversary Resilience Methodology — Part Two](https://posts.specterops.io/introducing-the-adversary-resilience-methodology-part-two-279a1ed7863d) - Methodology using Bloodhound for defensive purposes, part two.
 * [Active Directory Security:Beyond the Easy Button](https://adsecurity.org/wp-content/uploads/2019/09/2019-DerbyCon-ActiveDirectorySecurity-BeyondTheEasyButton-Metcalf-Full.pdf) - Defensive Active Directory by Sean Metcalf